RafDevX/kthesis-typst/src/lib.typ

   // One or more 3-to-5 digit codes, with preference for 5-digit codes, from:
   // https://www.scb.se/contentassets/10054f2ef27c437884e8cde0d38b9cc4/standard-for-svensk-indelning--av-forskningsamnen-2011-uppdaterad-aug-2016.pdf
   national-subject-categories: ("10201", "10206"),
-  // School that the thesis is part of
+  // School that the thesis is part of (abbreviation)
   school: "EECS",
   // TRITA number assigned to thesis after final examiner approval
   trita-number: "2024:0000",